wwwild/CBC/readme.txt

 ====================
 Issues and Debugging
 ====================

+Installation issues:

+If you only have a Java runtime (JRE) installed and not a full JDK installed (i.e. without JAVA_HOME set) you will see this error:

+  Unable to locate tools.jar.
+Expected to find it in C:\Program Files\Java\jre7\lib\tools.jar

+To resolve this error you must install a Java JDK and set the JAVA_HOME environment variable to point to that location (see build.bat).

+Runtime issues:

  * Sometimes the FTP process will fail with a network error like this:
     BUILD FAILED
     C:\albatross\CBC\Web\build.xml:53: The following error occurred while executing this line: